 Welcome to Less Waste Today!
 My name is Kate Alter and I’m so glad you’re here.

-A little bit about me, I’m 35 years old and I’m a native to Tucson, AZ.
+A little bit about me, I’m a 30 something, native to Tucson, AZ.
 (Go Wildcats!)
 I have a mini Doxie name Lexie who also worships the sun.
 I’m a trade show/event coordinator by trade and it keeps me on my toes.
 I love coffee, dogs, podcasts, reading, comedy, horror movies and a relaxing day by the pool.
 I have the best family, including two little nephews that have the ability to melt my heart with one look.

 If you want to keep up with my travels, follow me @kate_marie1212